Skip to content

 Antarctic sea ice cover is increasing.
 Is Global Warming over?

-Sea ice, Ross Sea, Antarctica, 1996.
-Photo © Bruce Luyendyk Recent news items have drawn attention to Antarctic sea ice, the floating ice a meter or so thick that forms …
+Recent news items have drawn attention to Antarctic sea ice, the floating ice a meter or so thick that forms from freezing of the oceans surrounding Antarctica.
+Sea ice coverage …

 Mount Erebus seen from Hercules fly-by.